WatheqAlshowaiter/model-fields/README.md

 ✅ Full GitHub Action CI pipeline to format code and test against all Laravel and PHP versions.

+✅ Can return fields based on the dynamically added class strings (in the facade method).

 ## Testing

 ```sh